DeadCarl/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Health and Critical Hits.md

 | 5                             | muscularskeletal  (inc. muscles/ligaments) (inc. joints) |
 | 6                             | Loss of Consciousness (head only)                        |

-## Stage III: Headshot!
-- Damage is increased by 4 when making a head shot

----
 # Fatigue
 starts at 0 and grows.
 Soft stacks on top of health condition.